 Take a Nonqualified Distribution

-If you find that none of the options above are suitable for your situation, you can liquidate your 529 plan; but if you do this, any earnings in the account will be subject to a 10% penalty and federal and state income taxes.
+If you find that none of the options above are suitable for your situation, you can liquidate your 529 plan; however, if you do this, any earnings in the account will be subject to a 10% penalty and federal and state income taxes.
 It is important to note that this applies only to the earnings in the account and not the contributions made over time.
 For example, if you contributed $100,000 to a 529 plan and the investments in the 529 plan earned $20,000 while invested, only the $20,000 is subject to income tax and the 10% penalty.

 Earnings are calculated on a pro rata basis with each distribution, and all 529 plan custodians keep track of the earnings related to the remaining balance in the 529 plan over time.
 With each distribution, some of it comes out as contributions and some of it comes out as earnings.
-So, if the account was totally liquidated and prior distributions had been made, the final distribution wouldn’t include all the earnings that accumulated in the 529 plan over time.
+So if the account was totally liquidated and prior distributions had been made, the final distribution wouldn’t include all the earnings that accumulated in the 529 plan over time.

 There are certain circumstances where the 10% penalty is waived: if the beneficiary dies, becomes disabled (defined as the beneficiary not being able to do any substantial gainful activity because of a physical or mental condition), or attends a U.S. military academy, or if some/all of the beneficiary’s qualified education expenses were used for purposes of the Lifetime Learning Credit or American Opportunity Credit.
 If the 529 plan beneficiary received scholarships, veterans’ educational assistance, employer-provided educational assistance, or other nontaxable payments (other than gifts or inheritances) for educational assistance, then the penalty would not apply to distributions up to the total of these items.